“The least I can do is speak out for those who cannot speak for themselves.”

 25. Do the same with a fish.
 Fish are very relational.
 Get to know one and you will see how much they communicate, remember, socialize, and have individual personalities (get to know two goldfish and see how different they can be).
 Fish are the only animals we eat in the U.S. who have no rights!
 Work to change this!

 26. Try not eating meat unless you have seen where it has lived, how it has lived, and how it has died.
 In this way you can support true humane farming.
 Try this one animal at a time.
 If you feel like eating the meat of the animal from a factory farm, think of the animal.
 Think of its eyes.
 Think of the reality of its life... a “concentration camp” from birth to death.
-And this is a feeling, thinking, sentient being, just like you.
+This is a feeling, thinking, sentient being, just like you.
 Get conscious about your actions and food choices step by step.
 Remember to educate yourself about protein.
 Vegans or vegetarians are great grassroots animal care educators as they can teach people a lot, gently and politely, just by explaining their actions when people ask.
 It is a healthy choice for you as well (for example, read The Food Revolution by Tom Robbins).

 27. There is a new UN report, just published, that clearly promotes a change to veganism.
 Here is just one quote: "Impacts from agriculture are expected to increase substantially due to population growth, increasing consumption of animal products.
 Unlike fossil fuels, it is difficult to look for alternatives: people have to eat.
 A substantial reduction of impacts would only be possible with a substantial worldwide diet change, away from animal products" (UNEP 2009).